ArnavDagar/Arduino-Summer-Camp/README.md

 * 5 Buttons: Connected on the breadboard, each button will represent a key on the piano, ranging from Middle C (256 Hz frequency) to G (~392 Hz frequency)
 * Buzzer: Will be used to emit toness of said frequencies

 Learn more about this project in [this video](https://www.youtube.com/watch?v=8YZ9XIKRaRU&).
+The code for the 5 Key Piano is in [Piano.ino](src/Piano.ino).

 ### b).
 Auto Piano